 The rotation of the 3D object.
-This is similar to orientation, but the X, Y and Z components are intpreted independently when animated and can go out of range.
-This makes rotation very handy for animating spinning motion, but not as convenient for creating arbitrary poses or animation between specific positions (for that, use Orientation).Default: 0, 0, 0
+This is similar to Orientation, but the X, Y and Z components are interpreted independently when animated and can go out of range.
+This makes Rotation very handy for animating spinning motion, but not as convenient for creating arbitrary poses or animation between specific positions (for that, use Orientation).Default: 0, 0, 0

 The radius of the object in proportional layer coordinates.Range: 1 to 1000; Default: 100

 The length of the object (the size along the Y axis) in proportional layer coordinates.Range: 1 to 1000; Default: 300